dev-personal-projects/test-intuint-worker-api/README.md

 ## Architecture

+### Technical Features

+- **Retry Logic**: Automatic retry with exponential backoff for transient QuickBooks API failures (using Polly)
+- **Request Validation**: Middleware automatically validates `companyId` and OAuth tokens before processing
+- **Correlation IDs**: Every request gets a unique correlation ID for better traceability and debugging
+- **Customer Caching**: In-memory cache for customer lookups to reduce API calls
+- **Structured Logging**: Enhanced logging with correlation IDs for better request tracking
+- **Health Checks**: Application health and QuickBooks API connectivity monitoring
+- **Async Token Storage**: Non-blocking file I/O for OAuth token persistence

 ### OAuth Flow

 1. User initiates OAuth via `/auth/authorize`
 2. Redirected to Intuit for authorization
 3. Intuit redirects back with authorization code
 4. Code is exchanged for access/refresh tokens
-5. Tokens are stored in-memory (keyed by `realmId`)
+5. Tokens are stored in-memory and persisted to file (keyed by `realmId`)
+6. Tokens are automatically refreshed when expired

 ### API Request Flow

 1. Client sends request with `companyId` query parameter
+2. **Correlation ID Middleware** adds a unique correlation ID to the request for traceability
+3. **Request Validation Middleware** validates `companyId` and checks for OAuth tokens
-2. System retrieves stored tokens for that company
+4. System retrieves stored tokens for that company (with automatic refresh if expired)
-3. Request is forwarded to QuickBooks API with Bearer token
+5. Request is forwarded to QuickBooks API with Bearer token (with automatic retry on transient failures)
-4. Response is returned to client
+6. Response is returned to client with correlation ID in headers

-### Credit Note Creation

-When creating a credit note:
-1. Original invoice is fetched from QuickBooks
-2. Credit memo is created with matching line items (positive amounts - QuickBooks treats them as credits automatically)
+### Invoice Settlement Flow (Standard Approach)

+**Standard Settlement (`POST /api/invoices/{invoiceId}/settle`):**
+- Uses hybrid approach: credit memo + payment
+- Step 1: Creates a credit memo for the settlement amount
+- Step 2: Creates a payment that links both credit memo and invoice
-3. Credit memo effectively cancels the invoice
+- Step 3: Payment applies the credit memo to the invoice
-4. Credit notes can be created after invoice settlement (regardless of payment amount)

-**Note:** The `settle-invoice.sh` script automatically creates a credit note after applying a payment to an invoice, regardless of whether the invoice is fully or partially paid.
+- Invoice balance is reduced and marked as paid/partially paid
+- Includes description for tracking purposes

+**Credit Notes for Refunds/Cancellations (`POST /api/invoices/{invoiceId}/credit-note`):**
+- Use when customer returns goods/services
+- Use when invoice needs to be cancelled
+- Use when refund is required
+- Use for pricing error correction
+- Use for post-invoice discount/credit adjustment
+- **Note:** These credit notes are standalone and don't automatically reduce invoice balances

 ## Troubleshooting